rrubberr/Flatpak-LuxRender/README.md

 Once you have compiled the system, check the [Wiki page](https://github.com/rrubberr/Flatpak-LuxRender/wiki) for in-depth information.

-Install the updated version of LuxBlend25, the [Blender 2.79 integration plugin.](https://github.com/rrubberr/Flatpak-LuxBlend25)
+Install the updated version of [LuxBlend25](https://github.com/rrubberr/Flatpak-LuxBlend25) for Blender 2.79 integration.

 Download and try some [test scenes.](https://github.com/rrubberr/Flatpak-LuxRender-Scenes)